Autism Spectrum Disorder: Treating ASD in Children and Teens

 • Is stressed when specific routines are interrupted

-• Sensitive to light sound and touch
+• Sensitive to light, sound, and touch

 • Doesn’t engage in imaginative play